Resources for student social and emotional wellness

 Crisis Prevention Network

 When life is overwhelming, if someone is worried about a loved one, or if someone just needs a caring person to listen, Crisis Response Network provides immediate and confidential help.
 Everyone faces crisis, but no one needs to go through it alone.
-The Crisis Response Network has experienced, professionally trained Crisis Specialists are ready to respond 24/7/365 to whatever crisis an individual is facing.
+The Crisis Response Network has experienced, professionally trained Crisis Specialists who are ready to respond 24/7/365 to whatever crisis an individual is facing.
 Call 602-222-9444 for help at any time.

 Talking about COVID-19 with young children